nickspeal/musicThisWeek/README.md

 ## Running Instructions

-1. Run `sh run.sh` from the root of the repo in your project's virtualenv.
+1. cd into the root of the repo

+1. Start the redis server: `redis-server`

+1. In a new terminal window, open the project's virtualenv: `workon mtw`

+1. Load the private environment variables: `source _private/spotipyCreds.sh`

+1. Run the appropriate workers: `python manage.py runworker search song events`

+1. In a new terminal window, open the project's virtualenv: `workon mtw`

-    (Prereq: Make sure you already ran the setup instructions at some previous point.)
+1. Run the backend: `sh run.sh` (Prereq: Make sure you already ran the setup instructions at some previous point.)

-    ~~~~
-    $ sh run.sh
-    ~~~~

-    This will source the credentials file, start the server, and open a browser for you!

-1. Follow instructions in the browser
+1. In a new terminal window, cd into the musicthisweek-client directory with the frontend application and then run it, (probably `npm start`);

-1. Play the playlist in the browser or find it automatically ready in the Spotify app.
+1. Open the frontend application in the browser and follow the instructions

 # Documentation